Speijker/Arch54/02-SetUp.md

 sudo pacman -S nvidia
 sudo nano /etc/mkinitcpio.conf
->>> #remove kms from HOOKS array: prevent the initramfs from containing the nouveau module. sudo mkinitcpio -P            #regenerate
+>>> #remove kms from HOOKS array: prevent the initramfs from containing the nouveau module. sudo mkinitcpio -P            # regenerate sudo reboot                   # The nvidia-utils package contains a file which blacklists the nouveau module, so rebooting is necessary.
 ```
-Reboot.
-The nvidia-utils package contains a file which blacklists the nouveau module, so rebooting is necessary.

 Once the driver has been installed, continue to #Xorg configuration or #Wayland.

 [NVIDIA#Xorg_configuration](https://wiki.archlinux.org/title/NVIDIA#Xorg_configuration)